irv-irv/Infectious_Disease_Shiny_Project/README.md

       1. load(shiny)
         a.
 Shiny is a package that allows you to make a formula interactive.
       2. load(deSolve)
-        a. deSolve is a pakcage that allows you to solve differential equations that might be in your model.
+        a. deSolve is a package that allows you to solve differential equations that might be in your model.

 #  Instructions
 	 Click on the following Link and the shiny app should appear.